codesleep-Beperfect/Daily-Expenses-Sharing-Application/README.md

 ### POST /login/
 - **Login an User**
-    : Notedown the obtained csrf_token and seesion_id from the cookie section from response side
+    : Notedown the obtained csrf_token and session_id from the cookie section from response side
     ```sh
     payload:
     {